Credit: @westkillbrewing on Instagram

 Credit: @barberandbrewny on Instagram

 Just like a mullet, Barber and Brew is all business in the front and a party in the back.
 When you first step into this Cold Spring shop you’ll be greeted by a classic hex tile floor, a red, white, and blue striped barber’s pole, and two pristine styling chairs where adults and kids can settle in to get their haircut.
-Venture deeper past the barbershop, and you’ll find yourself in a cozy drinking spot with brick walls, wooden ceilings, a marble top bar, and several soft leather chairs to lounge in.
+Beyond the barbershop you’ll find yourself in a cozy drinking spot with brick walls, wooden ceilings, a marble top bar, and several soft leather chairs to lounge in.
 Adults looking to celebrate their new hairdos can choose from 10 beers on tap, plus a variety of canned beer, ciders and hard seltzers, wine, and herbal Italian liqueurs.
 Feeling snackish?
 Nosh on some small plates like mushroom pate and charcuterie cheese boards, or indulge in oysters and lobster rolls when the Oyster Party stops by to deliver a taste of the coast.

 Arrowood Farms Brewery (Catskills)